Positive Effects of Agriculture on the Environment

 Richer and better quality pasture means more organic material entering soils, which makes soils healthy and increases their capacity to sequester carbon from the atmosphere .

 #7 Agriculture retains soil and prevents erosion

 Loss of soils is one of the biggest threats to our wellbeing, and intensive agriculture with monoculture fields is known to be one of its main contributors.
 Farmers, however, have the ability to reverse this damage.

 In perennial systems, vegetation with deep roots helps to hold the soil together and prevent erosion.
 This is especially the case when farmers have constructed swales and other types of earthworks that help to stabilize steep slopes, or when applying techniques with low soil disturbance such as no-tillage.

 #8 Agriculture has a role in the water cycle

 Plants and trees in agricultural systems help to retain and add water to underground aquifers.
 This process is most effective when the crops being grown are perennials that continue to grow every year and have deep, well-established root systems.

-In certain forms of agriculture, properly processed sewage, wastewater, and sludge can be used on the landscape instead of disposing of such wastes in the ocean.
+In certain forms of agriculture, properly processed sewage, wastewater, and sludge can be used on the landscape instead of disposing it as waste.

-Urban agriculture on small scales can help to localize food production, reducing the overall environmental footprint of our modern food systems.
-Benefits include reduced greenhouse gas emissions, reduced transportation requirements, and reduced energy required for food production.
+Urban agriculture on a small scale can help to localize food production, reducing the overall environmental footprint of our modern food systems.
+Benefits include lower greenhouse gas emissions, minimal transportation requirements, and reduced energy use for food production.